in4it/aws-advanced-security-course/iam-rds-auth/README.md

 ```
 CREATE DATABASE application;
-CREATE USER db_admin IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';
+CREATE USER traininguser IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';
-GRANT ALL PRIVILEGES ON application.* TO 'db_admin'@'10.0.0.0/255.255.0.0';
+GRANT ALL PRIVILEGES ON application.* TO 'traininguser'@'%';
 FLUSH PRIVILEGES;
 ```